nnail0/cachelab-b-f25/datalab-b-exp.typ

 == Exploratory Analysis and Discussion

-=== BULLSHIT DUMP
-_Notes for roxanne_
-+ maybe talk about how long it took to get these ideas?
-+ discuss the time taken to consider the set overlays-this was the key way to generate a successful solution; include pngs aside to report? ask soraya
-+ unsureness of where to start--initial shooting in dark?
-+ discuss benefit of deep understanding gotten from the process of failure despite frustration

-Surprisingly, the square matrices ended up being the most complicated to analyze, whereas the rectangular size ended up being simpler to optimize toward the goal, especially since it did not have the same horrendous diagonal overlap thrashing.
-However, it still has a far higher miss rate than the other matrices, making it still far less efficient in terms of cache usage.

 === Results

 Overall, we were able to generate successful under-bound solutions both on the human and genAI side of code generation.
 Following is the comparsion of the best results from both sides.